Esteph27/Bridal-Union/README.md

 For this current release, Birdal-Union is made up of two main apps:

-social_marketplace - main functionality
+- social_marketplace - main functionality including bookings and social media actions

-Djngo alltuh - registration and account management
+- Django Allauth - user registration and account management

 **Database:**

 It was advised to use cloud based databases given Heroku’s ephemeral file system, so the below have been used for this project:

-For data storage - <a href="https://www.heroku.com/postgres" target="_blank">Heroku’s add-on PostgreSQL</a>
+- For data storage - <a href="https://www.heroku.com/postgres" target="_blank">Heroku’s add-on PostgreSQL</a>

-For image storage - <a href="https://cloudinary.com/" target="_blank">Cloudinary</a>
+- For image storage - <a href="https://cloudinary.com/" target="_blank">Cloudinary</a>

 **Django Models:**